dumith-eranga/talks/tdd-why-bother/content.md

 ## 4. I am able to write code with very a few bugs, I don’t need testing
 - I don't need seat belts - I can drive without getting into accidents
-- iests are a safety-net
+- tests are a safety-net
 - tests are not just for you - they are for the team
 - tests will stop someone else accidentally breaking your code
 - Solution : let go of ego - be a team player